Review & strategize

 School administrators and public health officials are important players in the choices our children make during meals at school.
-This evidence review of environmental and policy strategies to improve school nutrition from the Center for Disease Control and Prevention (CDC) helps decision-makers find the right program to achieve healthy outcomes in their schools.
-UPenn PRC Director and George A. Weiss University Professor, Karen Glanz, PhD, MPH worked with colleagues from the Community Preventive Services Task Force (known as the “Community Guide”), to conduct systematic reviews of the evidence about four types of interventions, evaluating their effectiveness in promoting healthy dietary behaviors and weight.
+The goal of this review from the Center for Disease Control and Prevention (CDC) was to improve school nutrition and helps decision-makers find the right program to achieve healthy outcomes.
+UPenn PRC Director and George A. Weiss University Professor, Karen Glanz, PhD, MPH worked with colleagues from the Community Preventive Services Task Force (known as the “Community Guide”).
+Their mission was to conduct systematic reviews of the evidence about four types of interventions, evaluating their effectiveness in promoting healthy dietary behaviors and weight.

 The first review assessed the availability of healthy foods and beverages for lunch or snacks at school.
 The second examined the healthy options sold or offered in schools, such as at fundraisers, in vending machines, and at snack bars.
 The third review looked at a combination of the strategies examined in the first two reviews, and the fourth evaluated the access to safe, free drinking water in schools.